The Multi-Purpose Muzzle Device: SilencerCo ASR Muzzle Brake

 Putting my minor gripe aside, the fit and finish on this muzzle brake is outstanding.
 It installed (mostly) flawlessly.
 And it requires very little cleaning and maintenance.
 That’s about as much as you can ask for from a muzzle brake.

-See also Equipment
+See also Frequently Asked Questions

 It might be tough to see.
 But that shim is SMASHED.